vrm-c/vrm.dev/content/en/docs/univrm/lookat/lookat_uv.md

 Since we have found where the eye materials are, we set the X and Y values back to `0` and proceed to the next step.

 ## Set up LookUp, LookDown, LookLeft and LookRight
-In the following example, we choose `unlit/transparent cutout` for material
+In the following example, we will set up the eye movement based on UV value for the material `eye_L1` (see the above image). `unlit/transparent cutout` is applied in the material.

 ### LookLeft example
-Please select the `LookLeft` asset in the Project window
+Please select the `LookLeft` asset in the Project window:

 ![image](/images/wiki/lookleft.png)